lilstex/resultTracker/README.md

 # Result-Tracker
-This is a progressive web app which enables students to calculate and keep track of there results  for future purposes or reference.
+This is a progressive web app which enables students to calculate and keep track of thire results  for future reference.

 *Welcome, and thank you for contributing to this project.
 Please take your time to study this document carefully before making any changes to the codebase, to ensure you're on the same page with the rest of the team and we can all collaborate seamlessly.*